This article has received significant updates from when it last ran in 2018.

 While your clients may already have a laundry list of their wants and need as well as how deep they’d like the pool to be, the first thing you need to determine is why they really want a swimming pool.
 Do they want it for lounging?
 Hosting parties?
 Exercising?

-Before Scott Cohen, owner of Green Scene Landscaping & Pools based in Chatsworth, California, begins a pool project, he has his customers complete a four-page questionnaire that asks about their interests, hobbies, favorite colors, children’s ages and more so he can better understand and know what they value.
+Before Cohen, begins a pool project, he has his customers complete a four-page questionnaire that asks about their interests, hobbies, favorite colors, children’s ages, and more so he can better understand and know what they value.

 The shape of the pool is mainly dictated by how the client wants to use theirs, as we just mentioned, but it should also complement the look of the house and the landscape.